curusarn/resh/README.md

 - :heavy_check_mark: Be compatible with Linux and macOS

-- :white_check_mark: Show cool graphs based on shell history
+- :white_check_mark: Show cool graphs based on recorded history

 - :heavy_check_mark: Provide a tool to sanitize the recorded history